skydread1/blog/README.md

 python manage.py runserver
 ```

-Now, let's have a look at the `prod` setting you need to setup to deploy and run the app on AWS:
+Now, let's have a look at the `prod` settings you need to setup to deploy and run the app on AWS:

 ## 🐍 AWS S3